 With this keyboard from Kensington, you get a split keyboard with a slight slope to the board itself.
-The shallow style keys offer a short, quiet travel for quick typing.
+The shallow style keys offer a short, quiet trip to the keys for quick typing.
 While you won't find any of the shortcut keys found on other models, you do get spill-proof keys.
 This not only can make general cleaning your keyboard easier, but it also protects against accidental spills.

 If you prefer a dimmer workspace, you might like the Adesso Tru-Form 150.
 It offers a split keyboard design with backlit keys and a choice of red, green, or blue at the push of a button.
 Not only does this mean that you get posture correct typing, but also a unique look to the quiet type keys.
-There are twenty hotkeys for media controls, webpages, and more, offering easy access to frequently used computer functions.
+There are 20 hotkeys for media controls, webpages, and more, offering easy access to frequently used computer functions.

 With a design that truly stands out from other keyboards, KINESIS Freestyle2 allows you to get the keys' angle and the most comfortable arm width while typing.
 By splitting the keyboard into two halves, you can spread them up to 9-inches apart and adjust the angle up to 15 degrees.
-There isn't a traditional number pad on this keyboard, but you can enable one and quick keys for common computer shortcuts using the function key.
+There isn't a traditional number pad on this keyboard, but you can enable one with quick keys for common computer shortcuts using the function key.

 Typing with comfort

 As more and more time is spent on keyboards typing for work, school, and surfing the web for entertainment, having a keyboard that offers a comfortable typing experience is about more than just comfort at the moment.
-Whether you are working at a desktop computer or something like a Lenovo Flex 5 Chromebook, the right keyboard can make all the difference.
-Proper posture is something that should be exercised as much as possible to ward off potential health issues that can be acquired over time.
+Whether working at a desktop computer or something like a Lenovo Flex 5 Chromebook, the right keyboard can make all the difference.
+Proper posture should be exercised as much as possible to ward off potential health issues one can acquire over time.